-- a.
-Work with your group members to predict what will happen if you gradually increase the angle of incidence.
+a.
+Predict what will happen if you gradually increase the angle of incidence.
 Identify a special angle of incidence where there is no longer a refracted ray.
-Explain your prediction. - b.
+Explain your prediction.

+b.
 After making the prediction, perform the experiment-did you correctly identify the special angle?
 What happens at incident angles greater than this special "critical" angle?